 Amongst the many prizes that recognise brilliant writing for young people, the Teach Primary Book Awards are unique in highlighting books that not only will children love to read, but that will also support learning – for example, by opening up opportunities for deeper discussion and encouraging language play.
-The final books chosen are both educationally enriching as it is creatively satisfying.
+The final books chosen are as educationally enriching as they are creatively satisfying.
 We are pleased to be able to share this year’s winners here, and hope your children enjoy them at least as much as the judges clearly did!

 Click on any of the book images to go directly to the page on Amazon!

 Two turtles have found a hat.
 The hat looks good on both of them.
 But there are two turtles.
 And there is only one hat… Evoking hilarity and sympathy, the shifting eyes tell the tale in this perfectly paced story in three parts, highlighting Jon Klassen’s visual comedy, deceptive simplicity and deliciously deadpan humour.

 |Here we are: Notes for Living on Planet Earth – Oliver Jeffers

 Our world can be a bewildering place, especially if you’ve only just got here.
 Your head will be filled with questions, so let’s explore what makes our planet and how we live on it.
 From land and sky, to people and time, these notes can be your guide and start you on your journey.
 And you’ll figure lots of things out for yourself.
 Just remember to leave notes for everyone else… Some things about our planet are pretty complicated, but things can be simple, too: you’ve just got to be kind.